s-frw/ml-platform/docs/architecture.md

       │
       └── Networking (Cilium CNI)

 3. GitOps Model

 The platform uses:

 Argo CD App-of-Apps pattern (applications/root-app.yaml)

-Kustomize overlays.
+Kustomize overlays

-Declarative environment structure:
+Declarative environment structure

+Operational flow:

 Changes are pushed to Git.

 ArgoCD detects repository updates.

-Desired state is reconciled.
+Desired state is compared with the live cluster state.

+Drift is reconciled automatically.

-Kubernetes resources are applied automatically.
+Kubernetes resources are applied to converge the cluster to the declared state.

 4. Core Components

 4.1 MLflow

-Experiment tracking is handled by MLflow.
+Experiment tracking and model lifecycle management is handled by MLflow.

 Deployment path: